Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Imp.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/tiny
 - monster/type/fiend/devil
-statblock: inline
+aliases: ["Imp"]
 ---
 # Imp
 *Source: Monster Manual p.
-76, Curse of Strahd, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Tasha's Cauldron of Everything, Candlekeep Mysteries, Keys from the Golden Vault*
+76, Curse of Strahd.
+Available in the SRD.*

 Imps are found throughout the Lower Planes, either running errands for their infernal masters, spying on rivals, or misleading and waylaying mortals.
 An imp will proudly serve an evil master of any kind, but it can't be relied on to carry out tasks with any speed or efficiency.

 An imp can assume animal form at will, but in its natural state it resembles a diminutive red-skinned humanoid with a barbed tail, small horns, and leathery wings.
-It strikes while [[Conditions#invisible|invisible]], attacking with its poison stinger.
+It strikes while [[\5.
+Mechanics\Rules\Conditions.md#invisible|invisible]], attacking with its poison stinger.

 > [!quote] Variant: Imp Familiar
 >